f5devcentral/f5-agility-labs-nginx/docs/class12/intro.rst

 What Kubernetes is **NOT**:
  - Not a Hypervisor or Operating System
- - Not a replacment for container runtimes (i.e. Docker)
+ - Not a replacement for container runtimes (i.e. Docker)
  - Just for Microservices
  - Not a standalone solution

 What Kubernetes IS:
- - Orchestation Platform (ensuring workloads are available/scalable)
+ - Orchestration Platform (ensuring workloads are available/scalable)
  -

 The evolution off applications from